yeswanth244/open-data-pvnet/getting_started.md

 - **Dew Point**: The temperature at which air becomes saturated with moisture and water vapor condenses into dew, clouds, or fog.
 - **Radiative Forcing**: The change in the energy balance of the Earth's atmosphere due to factors like greenhouse gases, aerosols, and changes in solar irradiance.
 It is a key concept in climate change studies.
 - **Turbidity**: A measure of the atmosphere's clarity, influenced by aerosols, dust, and pollution.
 High turbidity reduces the amount of solar radiation reaching the Earth's surface.
-- **Ozone Layer**: A layer of ozone (O₃) in the stratosphere that absorbs the majority of the Sun’s harmful ultraviolet radiation.
+- **Ozone Layer**: A layer of ozone (O₃) in the stratosphere that absorbs the majority of the Sun's harmful ultraviolet radiation.
 Changes in the ozone layer can impact solar irradiance measurements.
 - **Wind Shear**: A change in wind speed or direction over a short distance in the atmosphere.
 It can influence cloud formation, storm development, and the dispersal of aerosols.
 - **Thermal Inversion**: A phenomenon where a layer of warm air traps cooler air near the Earth's surface, preventing vertical mixing.
 It can lead to increased pollution and reduced solar irradiance at the surface.